neelsoumya/getting-_started_data_science/README.md

 # getting-_started_data_science

 Resources to get started in data science and teach yourself data science.
+These resources are suitable for students in low and medium income countries (LMIC).

 * Learn programming